Automated tests are special scripts used to simulate software functions under predefined scenarios.

 Automated testing—when done professionally—makes it possible to check for possible software issues in a standardized, routine, efficient manner.
 This ensures software products are 99% bug free before entering the market, giving the needed assurance to customers of high quality and to businesses, a solid product.

-In short, automated testing reduces time and labor, maximizes workflow, streamlines tasks, improves quality, has a broader test coverage range, and costs less than manual testing.
+In short, automation reduces time and labor, maximizes workflow, streamlines tasks, improves quality, has a broader test coverage range, and costs less than manual testing.